 In the mean time, please do spare a thought for Bruce.
 His campaign could benefit greatly from further support.
 The following page provides a little more information and a link to a petition, campaigning to permit his safe passage to the East Galway sanctuary.

-EDIT 20/07/2009: It appears there is now confusion about whether the law regarding the DDA in Northern Ireland is in fact identical to the law in place in the UK.
+EDIT 20/07/2009: It appears there is now here (top right)..
 The situation for Bruce arose as a result of the alleged differences but it appears UK and Irish legislation may have been identical for the last eight years, yet no-one with responsibility realised.
-To follow this story and its developments, look at K9 magazine and subscribe to their free email newsletter here (top right).
+To follow this story and its developments, look at K9 magazine and subscribe to their free email newsletter